hypriot/blog/content/post/hypriotos-barbossa-for-raspberry-pi-3.md

 It takes its configuration from a file called 'device-init.yaml' which is located in the /boot directory.

 This /boot directory is basically a small FAT partition on the SD card that contains HypriotOS.
 It can be easily accessed from your host computer before you boot your Pi.
-You can edit the 'device-init.yaml' file directly with a text-editor or by using the flash-tool as demonstrated above.
+You can edit the 'device-init.yaml' file directly with a text editor or by using the flash tool as demonstrated above.

-We are going to add more features - like adding public ssh-keys, setting the locale or timezone - to device-init step by step in the next weeks.
+We are going to add more features - like adding public ssh keys, setting the locale or timezone - to device-init step by step in the next weeks.

 ## Hypriot Cluster-Lab
 We added the Hypriot Cluster-Lab to the image, too.